 Southern California is full of attractants, not just for humans, but for ants as well.
-Ants are one of the most common household pests found in our area.
+Ants are one of the most common household pests found in Southern California.
 They’re tiny, they live together in massive colonies, and once they infest, they are not easy to eliminate.

 Some of the most common Southern California ants are: